ferrufinob/ferrufinob.github.io/_posts/2020-10-06-my_cli_project.markdown

 * CLI class: this will be the user interface

 * Course class: I created this class method because a course has many recipes.
-This class method will hold an @recipes instance variable that will hold related recipe objects, this object will know about the recipe objects but it will not know about the recipe attributes.
+This class method will hold an @recipes instance variable that will hold related recipe objects.
 I initialized it with a name and ref attribute accessor. the ref accessor will be helping me by providing a reference point that will lead me to the recipe page belonging to the course.

 * Recipe class: I gave this class method an course attribute accesor, this will help me link to a course object.
 Also added @ingredients and @instructions instance variables that will be holding recipe details.
 I initialized with a name, course and url.